A-4730

 Plain Language

-Any person or entity deploying generative AI to communicate with a consumer for trade or commerce purposes must provide a clear and conspicuous verbal or written disclosure at the start of the interaction that the consumer is interacting with AI.
-This obligation is conditionally triggered — it applies only when the deployment is such that a reasonable person could believe they are communicating with a human.
-The disclosure must occur at the beginning of the interaction, not mid-stream.
-The scope is limited to commercial contexts (trade or commerce), so non-commercial AI interactions are not covered.
+Any person or entity deploying generative AI to interact with a consumer for trade or commerce purposes must provide a clear and conspicuous verbal or written notice at the beginning of the interaction that the consumer is communicating with AI.
+This obligation is triggered only when the deployment would cause a reasonable person to believe they are interacting with a human — if the AI interaction is obviously non-human, no disclosure is required.
+The notice must be given before or at the start of the interaction, not mid-conversation.

 Statutory Text